mchomem/MCHomem.Poc.PdfSharp/README.md

 ### Prerequisites

-Below, follow the listing of the programs to build and run the project
+Below is a list of binaries and programs that must be installed:

 1. [Microsoft .net](https://dotnet.microsoft.com/download/dotnet-framework)
 2. [Microsoft Visual Studio](https://visualstudio.microsoft.com/)